Skip to main content

 The central inquiry shifts from what the ADA is to how it functions as a regulatory mechanism, particularly when financial incentives are introduced into the equation.
 The presence of rewards or penalties complicates the definition of “voluntary,” and it is here that the EEOC’s rules provide a structured and quantifiable boundary.

 These programs generally fall into two distinct categories, each with different implications under the law.
-Understanding this distinction is essential for any employee seeking to comprehend the flow of their and the ways in which their participation is encouraged.
+Understanding this distinction is essential for any employee seeking to comprehend the flow of their health information and the ways in which their participation is encouraged.
 The ADA’s protections are not uniform across all types of programs; they are calibrated to the level of medical inquiry involved.

 Participatory versus Health Contingent Programs